ahemmeter/ahemmeter.github.io/cv.md

 * 2011 – RA for Dr. Ioulia Kovelman’s Language and Literacy Lab
 * 2010 - Research support for Dr. Marlyse Baptista, or her research on creolistics and syntax.
 * 2009-2010 - Undergraduate Research Opportunity project with Dr. Carmel O’Shannessy, working on the morphology of Light Warlpiri

-## Conference presentations

-* NWAV44 2015 in Toronto, Paper Presentation, Social and acoustic factors in the perception of creak
-* SECOL82 2015 in Raleigh, Paper Presentation, Creating gender-ambiguous stimuli
-* NWAV42 2013 in Pittsburgh, Poster, Gender and formality effects on the production of vocal fry

 ## Workshops
 * September 2015 -- Created and led a [workshop on basic Praat scripting](http://phon.wordpress.ncsu.edu/workshops/) with [Eric Wilbanks](http://ericwilbanks.github.io/)